Malware and Viruses – what are they?

 Unusual Error

-Run a malware scan immediately before malware does further damage on the computer.
-Malware scan will detect threats hiding in the computer.
+Run a malware scan immediately before malware does further damage to the computer.
+Malware scans will detect threats hiding in the computer.

 Low Disk Space